defaultroute0/VCF-Operations-For-Networks/README.md

 #### 1. Create new Centos VM
 Build a new minimal Centos VM to run the necessary scripts.
-For this, you can use my unattended install procedure here:
+For this, you can use APNEX's unattended install procedure here:
 https://github.com/apnex/pxe

 #### 2. Install Python and pre-requisite packages